-How do we support pupils with SEN to improve their emotional and social development?
+How is additional support allocated and matched to children's special educational needs?
+Pupils come to Phoenix on a set funding.
+If their needs are high and need additional support this is sought through the Annual Review process.
+The amount of support is set out in the Education, Health and Care Plan.
+Our school will timetable additional support for pupils where needed.
+How will my child be included in activities of the school, including school trips, extracurricular clubs etc?
+Beckfoot Phoenix does not currently run any breakfast clubs or after school clubs.
+However, we host the Stay and Play sessions during the school holidays to support our children and their families.
+We have access to a school mini-bus and staff are trained in driving this.
+Educational trips take place throughout the school year in accordance with the curriculum.
+What support will there be for my child's overall well- being?
 Children feel safe at Beckfoot Phoenix because of the routines, and structures, as well as the consistent approaches used across the school.
 Relationships between staff and children are very positive and as a result, children are happy.
-The 3 school rules - Good choosing, Good listening, Good Talking, together with staff's use of 'behaviour specific' language, eg. 'good walking', 'remember kind hands', mean that children understand what they need to do and what they are doing well.
+Children understand what they need to do and what they are doing well.
 Reward charts and reward times help children to understand the consequences of their actions in a positive way.
 At Beckfoot Phoenix, we have high ratios of staff to pupils so that children feel nurtured, valued and have their needs met.
-Improvements in pupil's emotional and social development is through everything we do -walking together down the corridor, helping each other, playing together, caring for others when upset.
-We also have specific lessons in our curriculum on 'Relationships, play and social skills' and 'Emotional Health and Well-being'.
-Our behaviour policy helps children learn to manage their behaviour and emotions - countdowns from 5 give children thinking time, mood boards help them express their emotions and barriers to learning plans outline what can be done to help individual children.
+Improvements in pupil's emotional and social development is through everything we do - walking together down the corridor, helping each other, playing together, caring for others when upset.
+We also have specific lessons in our curriculum for PSHE and life skills.
+Our behaviour policy helps children learn to manage their behaviour and emotions - countdowns from 5 to give children thinking time, mood boards help them express their emotions and barriers to learning plans outline what can be done to help individual children.
 Sometimes, for the safety of the child or others, restraint may be used to support a child in crisis.
 This is always the last resort and staff are well trained in both positive behaviour management and Team teach strategies.
 Our work with parents is essential here.
 In school, Jason Patefield, Jeni Martin and Sarah Lloyd work closely with families to support at home.
+Our universal offer within the classroom and wider school is based on the principles of safety, wellbeing, language, behaviour, learning and transition.
+As part of our universal offer plus, we have recently established our nurture hub which is a safe, calm, inviting space to support children to develop their confidence, understanding, mutual respect, their relationships, social skills and emotional intelligence.
+We encourage pupils to access the nurture hub proactively to support their emotional and social regulation before they become too dysregulated.
+Who can I contact for further information?
+Parents can talk to their child's class teacher, or any member of the class team about their concerns.
+Parents may also contact the senior leadership team directly: Annmarie Asquith-Williams - Assistant Head; Gemma Wilson - Deputy Head; Sarah Lloyd - Head teacher.